 Or is it?

-Well, probably not.
-But let’s ignore the science for a moment and take a quick look at some of the weirder “clues” that maybe, just maybe, we’re living in one of many worlds.
+Let’s take a quick look at some of the weirder “clues” that maybe, just maybe, we’re living in one of many worlds.

 1. Ghosts & Paranormal Activity